 - Annual fee: $0

 - APR: 14.99 percent to 23.74 percent, variable

 The Chase Freedom Unlimited® may not be quite as deluxe as the Chase Sapphire Reserve®, but it’s still a great travel rewards credit card for borrowers who may be deterred by the latter’s hefty annual fee.
-The Chase Freedom Unlimited earns cardmembers 5 percent cash back on travel purchased through Chase Ultimate Rewards, 3 percent back on dining and drugstore purchases and a flat 1.5 percent cash back on everything else (making it a versatile rewards credit card for frequent travelers).
+The Chase Freedom Unlimited earns cardmembers 5 percent cash back on travel purchased through Chase Ultimate Rewards, 5 percent cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year, 3 percent back on dining and drugstore purchases and a flat 1.5 percent cash back on everything else (making it a versatile rewards credit card for frequent travelers).

 Unlike some other Chase credit cards, this option has no annual fee, which is a definite perk for borrowers new to the world of credit card rewards or who may not want the commitment of a pricier, more premium card.
 Additionally, the Freedom Unlimited offers a nice welcome bonus of $200 in bonus cash when you spend $500 in the first three months.

 - Rewards: 4X Membership Rewards points on restaurants; 4X points on Uber Eats purchases; 4X points at U.S. supermarkets (up to $25,000 in purchases per year, then 1X points); 3X points on flights booked directly with airlines or through amextravel.com; 2X points on rental cars booked through amextravel.com; 1X points on everything else